-There are no data available on the interchangeability of COMIRNATY with other COVID-19 vaccines to complete the vaccination series.
+There are no data available on the interchangeability of COMIRNATY with COVID-19 vaccines from other manufacturers to complete the vaccination series.
 Individuals who have received 1 dose of COMIRNATY should receive a second dose of COMIRNATY to complete the vaccination series.